top of page

 Showreel

-Tirzah's journey through her diagnosis of Stage 2 Breast Cancer and her subsequent advocacy efforts exemplify courage, resilience, and a commitment to making a positive impact on the lives of others.
+Tirzah’s journey through her diagnosis of Stage 2 Breast Cancer and her advocacy efforts exemplify courage, resilience, and an unwavering commitment to making a positive impact on the lives of others.

-Through vulnerable and raw storytelling on platforms like TikTok, Tirzah's message resonated with millions worldwide.
-By sharing her journey openly, she inspired and empowered other women facing similar battles, fostering a sense of community and support.
+Through raw and heartfelt storytelling on platforms like TikTok, Tirzah’s message resonated with millions worldwide.
+By sharing her journey openly, she inspired and empowered other women navigating similar challenges, fostering a sense of hope and solidarity.

 One Year Journey